RMPlib/RMPlib/README.md

 Benchmarks, that include business-driven aspects like the minimalization of compliance constraints or licence costs can be found in "RMP + Compliance Constraints Benchmarks" resp.
 "RMP + License Costs Benchmarks".

-Furthermore, two real-word benchmarks, based on data data from two German enterprises, can be found in "".
+Furthermore, two real-word benchmarks, based on data data from two German enterprises, can be found in "Real-World Benchmarks".

 The provission of further Benchmarks preferably taken from real-world use cases or covering other variants of the RMP is strongly encouraged.
 These can be submitted to: